Fact check: Trump brags to troops about 10 percent pay raise he didn't actually give them

 "No force in history has done more for the cause of justice and peace," Trump told the service members.
 "We are always going to protect you.
 And you just saw that because you just got one of the biggest pay raises you've ever received."

-Basic pay for active duty soldiers ranged from $19,659 to $38,059 this year, based on experience level and rank.
+Basic pay for active duty soldiers can range from $19,659 for a new private to $38,059 for a staff sergeant with six years experience, according to Army recruiting materials.

+Sen. Ben Cardin, D-Md., spoke out against the president's remark on Thursday.

+"We should never get used to the president not being straightforward and not telling the truth," he said on MSNBC.
+"The pay raise statements were not factually accurate.
+The president should know better than that.
+We should never sort of get used to this president with his looseness on the facts."